AvaProtocol/EigenLayer-AVS/docs/protocol.md

 - expired_at: when your key will be expired
 - signature: sign a message in form of `RequestKey,owner=${0x123},expired=${epoch}`

-The response will have the key
+The response will have the key which can set on the metadata of subsequent request.

 # Making GRPC request

-In subsequent request to the endpoint, set `apikey: ${your-key-from-above}` request.
+In subsequent request to the endpoint, set `authkey: ${your-key-from-above}` request.

 # Create a task

+# List my task